olls/serializer/README.md

 `serialize_data()` is used to convert a data type into text.

-    void serialize_data(String type_name, String label, void *data, FILE *output = stdout);
+    void serialize_data(const char *type_name, const char *label, void *data, FILE *output = stdout);

-- `type_name`:  The string containing the type name of the data you are outputting.
+- `type_name`:  The C-string containing the type name of the data you are outputting.
-- `label`:      A string containing a label for the object you are outputting, this is the same label you use to retrieve the data from the text when deserializing.
+- `label`:      A C-string containing a label for the object you are outputting, this is the same label you use to retrieve the data from the text when deserializing.
 - `data`:       Pointer to the data you are outputting.
 This is assumed have size equal to `sizeof(type_name)`.
 - `output`:     The FILE stream to output the serialized data to.
 This is where you can put your file stream to output